veronika-pomy/FitnessGram/readme.md

 THEN I can delete it

-WHEN I view my calories actiity for the week
+WHEN I view my calories activity for the week

 THEN I can see a chart of my calories per day